St Albans, Nottinghamshire: Geography

 The parish is lowest in elevation along the entry of Bestwood Park Road, the land then rising to its highest point of 125 m at the top of the parish by Gaunt's Hill.
 Just 200m north east of this, Violet Hill is higher at 132 m but is just outside the parish.
 Much of the western and southern area of the parish is built over with housing and extends to the inner boundary of the Nottingham green belt.
-The central and eastern is either forested, being part of Bestwood Country Park, or parkland/farmland.
+The central and eastern parts are either forested, being part of Bestwood Country Park, or parkland/farmland.

 Several rural features within the parish are named: